villasite/sba/_posts/2019-04-22-holy-week-sba.md

 Following Palm Sunday, Saint Benedict the African (SBA) started its Holy Week celebrations on Wednesday with the Tenebrae Service.
 <!--more-->

-This Spy Wednesday event involved pslam prayers in the dark with the extinquishing of seven candles.
+This Spy Wednesday event involved psalm prayers in the dark with the extinquishing of seven candles.

 <img src="{{ site.baseurl }}/img/tenebrea-service-2019.jpeg" class="img-responsive" alt="Prayer and extinquishing of candles for tenebrea service 2019.">